wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-add-machine-learning-to-facebook-messenger-dr.md

 ### Using Ngrok to Expose the Port to the Internet

-For the Messages API to forward the messages we'll need to expose the site to the internet - for testing purposes, we'll use <a href="https://ngrok.com">ngrok</a> to expose our IIS express port.
+For the Messages API to forward the messages we'll need to expose the site to the internet - for testing purposes, we'll use [ngrok](https://ngrok.com) to expose our IIS express port.
 Open up your command line and use this command, replace with your port number.

 `ngrok http --host-header="localhost:" http://localhost:`